andijcr/andijcr.github.io/_posts/2017-03-15-hashCode-integer-programming-solution.md

 ## Or: how Google has a nice library for optimization problems, but the documentation kinda sucks
 ### Resources

-The problem statement, the datasets, this jypyter notebook can be found [here](https://github.com/andijcr/andijcr.github.io/tree/master/assets/hashcode)
+The problem statement, the datasets, this jupyter notebook can be found [here](https://github.com/andijcr/andijcr.github.io/tree/master/assets/hashcode)

 ### The challenge